 Getting to ride on the famous Glacier Express train up to Tasch and then seeing that town along with Zermatt and the Matterhorn was quite a treat!

-I took many photos of that journey and will share some of them with you in this hub.
+I took many photos of that journey and will share some of them with you in this post.

 Although she went back to Germany after her work visa expired, my friend would regularly come back for visits because her sister, brother-in-law and their children lived here.
 That was a big drawing card.
 Most often we would get together on those trips with her coming this direction.

 More than once she encouraged me to travel her direction.
-So that year, I decided to become her guest and fellow traveler.
+So one year I decided to become her guest and fellow traveler.

 Visiting the Matterhorn was one trip that my well traveled friend had not yet done and she asked whether I would be interested in pursuing that.

-This hub will address the portion of our trip starting with our being dropped off by bus in the mountain town of Tasch.
+This post will address the portion of our trip starting with our being dropped off by bus in the mountain town of Tasch.

 Tasch is a very scenic town located at a height of 1,449 meters above sea level.
 Located in a valley surrounded by mountains, it offers cross country ski trails and golf among other things.

 The location is only 6 kilometers from Zermatt and the Matterhorn.
 Prices on hotels are a little lower on average than those in Zermatt.
 After arriving at our Hotel City Tasch Bei Zermatt one hour ahead of time, we checked in and took our luggage up to our room.
 We then decided to go for a walk prior to dinner.

 The construction of the buildings,especially the roofs got my attention.
 Thin slabs of stone comprise many of the roofs in this area.
 Quite unique!
 At least I had never seen that type of roofing previously.